kawoou/AnyDate/README.md

 [![Platform](https://img.shields.io/cocoapods/p/AnyDate.svg?style=flat)](http://cocoadocs.org/docsets/AnyDate)
 [![Codecov](https://img.shields.io/codecov/c/github/Kawoou/AnyDate.svg)](https://codecov.io/gh/Kawoou/AnyDate)

-🎉Some beautiful information comment.🎉
+Swift Date & Time API inspired from Java 8 DateTime API.

 ## Background

-I think that dates and time-zones management should be easy and accurate.
+I think that date & time API should be easy and accurate.
-However, In Swift, it is very complex to manage dates and time-zones. also, it has some issues such as:

-* Inability to handle accurate nanoseconds.
-  * Test Case '-[AnyDateTests.ZonedDateTimeTests testToDate]'
+Previous dates, times, timezones API of Swift are inconvenience to use.
+(It's very complex to create, manipulate or everything else.)

+But there's quite nice pioneer, ***The Brand New Time API of Java8***.

-Java 8 introduced the new class for time management more efficiently and easily a.k.a LocalDateTime, ZonedDateTime(JSR-310).
+Java 8 introduced whole new API for handle date & time more efficiently and easy a.k.a LocalDateTime, ZonedDateTime(JSR-310).
 The main idea that is:

 * Immutable-value classes
 * Domain-driven design
 * Separation of chronologies

-I intend to make a coherence between Java as a ReactiveX.
+Those ideas can be easily ported to another languages, like .Net's Rx ports of another languages.

+So, here's the AnyDate, whole new Swift date & time API that has coherence between Java 8.